JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lab.md

 <header class="admonition-header">Exercise</header>
 <div class="admonition-body">
 ```
-Rewrite the `polynomial` function from the last [lab](@ref horner) using recursion and find the length of the coefficients, at which inlining of the recursive calls stops occuring.
+Rewrite the `polynomial` function from the last [lab](@ref horner) using recursion and find the length of the coefficients, at which inlining of the recursive calls stops occurring.

 ```julia
 function polynomial(a, x)